LukeLikesDirt/phylo-me-select/README.md

 The method selects a subset of positive Moran’s eigenvectors (MEMs) that, when added to a model, reduce residual phylogenetic autocorrelation.
 The approach is especially useful when:

-* You aim to test functional or ecological predictors independently of phylogenetic structure.
+* You aim to test functional or ecological predictors independently of phylogenetic structure
-* Your model residuals show significant phylogenetic signal, violating independence assumptions.
+* Your model residuals show significant phylogenetic signal, violating independence assumptions
-* You are interested in removing rather than modelling the phylogenetic signal (in contrast to approaches like PGLS or `phylolm()`).
+* You are interested in removing rather than modelling the phylogenetic signal (in contrast to approaches like PGLS or `phylolm()`)

 ## Key Features

-* Uses `adephylo::orthobasis.phylo()` to compute MEMs from a phylogenetic tree.
+* Uses [`adephylo::orthobasis.phylo()`](https://github.com/adeverse/adephylo/) to compute MEMs from a phylogenetic tree
-* Uses Abouheif’s Cmean and permutation-based testing via [`adephylo::abouheif.moran()`](https://github.com/adeverse/adephylo/).
+* Uses Abouheif’s Cmean and permutation-based testing via [`adephylo::abouheif.moran()`](https://github.com/adeverse/adephylo/)
-* Mirrors `mem.select()` from adespatial but is tailored for phylogenetic trees rather than spatial coordinates.
+* Mirrors `mem.select()` from adespatial but is tailored for phylogenetic trees rather than spatial coordinates

 ## Background